ntpa/banking/README.md

 );
 ```

+> The executable will create its output file, but will fail when program execution begins if *database and credenetials are not properly instantiated.*

 Assuming all files in src/ in the same directory compile and build executable in Linux(**Debian**) with:

 ```
 g++ -Wall -Wextra -lpqxx -lpq statement_list.cpp main.cpp -o <executable>
 ```

-The executable will create its output file, but will fail when program execution begins
-for database operations.

 **Run the application:**

 ```
 ./<executable> <csv_file_path> <output_file_path>
 ```

 Please stay tuned.
-If you wish to contribute, or recommend implementations please do not hesitate to reach out!
+If you wish to contribute, or recommend implementations please do not hesitate to reach o
+ut!

 ***This application is not endorsed by Capital One***